BIOGRAPHY: Larry Liss

 In 2011, Larry was voted in as a member of the Distinguished Flying Cross Society, Board of Directors.

 Larry went into semi-retirement in September 2007.
 He continues to support a number of worthy causes.
-He continues to be available for speaking engagements.
 He is married to Celeste McQuade and has a 48 year old, married daughter, who lives in Los Angeles and works in the Film Industry along with her husband, Bob Goodman, a well known screen writer.
+Larry continues to be available for speaking engagements.
+He focuses on Honor, Leadership, Intention, Tenacity, Loyalty, Awareness and Kindness.

 Larry can be reached, via his web site, www.larryliss.com